xXCoffeeColaXc/DL-Homework-Diffusion/README.md

 - ... (add more blog posts as needed)

 ## How to Run

+### Downloading data:
+1. Download the dataset from: https://data.caltech.edu/records/65de6-vp158
+2. Ceate the following folders from the root of the project:
+    - ./data
+    - ./data/metadata
+    - ./data/CUB_200_2011
+3. Extract the bounding boxes and images into ./data/CUB_200_2011
+4. Run create_metadata.py

 ### Building and Running the Container:
 1. Clone the repository: `git clone [repository_link]`
 2. Navigate to the repository directory: `cd [repo_name]`